cappah/NekoEngine/README.md

        sqlite3, X11, libpng, libvorbisfile, zlib

-You will also need the OpenGL headers.
+You will also need the OpenGL headers and CMake.

 **Build the engine**